CNN anchors reflect on the life of Anthony Bourdain

 Anthony Bourdain's death is "hard to imagine," Cooper said, channeling the feelings of so many others at CNN.

 Bourdain's death by suicide shocked viewers around the world.
 After the news broke on Friday, some of Bourdain's friends and fellow faces of CNN talked about his life and death for an hour-long documentary.
-"Remembering Anthony Bourdian" aired on Friday night and again on Sunday.
+"Remembering Anthony Bourdain" aired on Friday night and again on Sunday.
 Here are a few of the reflections from CNN anchors:

 "New Day" co-host John Berman: "For me, the word that best describes Tony is passion.
 He just felt so much passion for what he did and what he saw.
 I don't think he ever had no opinion on something.
 It wasn't like, 'Meh, whatever.'"